-Research/study team members that will interact or intervene with the human subjects during the course of the research, or will have access to identifiable human subject data, must be specifically listed by name on the IRB protocol as Protocol Personnel.
-Examples of activities that would require a person to be listed as IRB Protocol Personnel include administering the consent process with subjects; delivering a research intervention to subjects; manipulating a subject's environment for research purposes; collecting research data from subjects; answering questions about the research study for potential subjects; and analyzing identifiable subject data.
-Individuals who engage in any of these activities must be listed as IRB protocol personnel regardless of their affiliation with UT Arlington.
+Protocol personnel are those engaged in the research that will interact or intervene with the human subjects during the course of the research, or will have access to identifiable human subject data.
+Examples of research engagement activities include administering the consent process with subjects; delivering a research intervention to subjects; manipulating a subject's environment for research purposes; collecting research data from subjects; answering questions about the research study for potential subjects; and analyzing identifiable subject data.
+The IRB will evaluate the qualifications of protocol personnel during initial review to ensure the team's ability to carry out the procedures and protect the safety and welfare of subjects.
+The PI is responsible for oversight of all protocol personnel and ensuring they have appropriate training to perform their assigned procedures.

 Protocol Personnel are responsible for the ethical conduct of research and for adhering to the procedures in an IRB-approved protocol that were delegated to them by the PI.
 Protocol Personnel are responsible for complying with federal regulations and University policies and procedures pertaining to human subjects research.
 Protocol Personnel are responsible for reporting any adverse events or unanticipated problems to the Principal Investigator.
-Additionally, if noncompliance with the IRB protocol, federal regulations, or UT Arlington policies and procedures is suspected, any member of the study team (or any other person with this knowledge) should report this immediately to the IRB by way of Regulatory Services at Regulatory Services@uta.edu or 817-272-3723.
+Additionally, if noncompliance with the IRB protocol, federal regulations, or UT Arlington policies and procedures is suspected, any member of the study team (or any other person with this knowledge) should report this immediately to the IRB by way of Regulatory Services at RegulatoryServices@uta.edu or 817-272-3723.
 Concerns can also be reported anonymously online via the Regulatory Services web page.